-BCom Privatisation Globalisation & Liberalisation Notes Study Material
+BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material

-Privatisation Globalisation and Liberalisation in India Notes Study Material: We provide to all the students of Bachelor of Commerce.
+BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material: We provide to all the students of Bachelor of Commerce.
 BCom 1st, 2nd, and 3rd Year Business Environment Notes Study material, Business Environment question answers, sample papers, mock test papers, and pdf.
-At gurujistudy.com you can easily get all these study material and notes for free.
-Here in this post, we are happy to provide you BCom Privatisation Globalisation and Liberalisation in India Notes Study Material.
+At gurujistudy.com you can easily get all these study materials and notes for free.
+Here in this post, we are happy to provide you with BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material.

 MEANING OF PRIVATIZATION

-In narrower sense, privatization implies the induction of private ownership in publically owned enterprises, but in a broader sense, it can notes besides partnership (or even without change of ownership), the induction of private management and control in the public sector enterprises.
+In a narrower sense, privatization implies the induction of private ownership in publically owned enterprises, but in a broader sense, it can be noted besides partnership (or even without the change of ownership), the induction of private management and control in the public sector enterprises.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

 DEFINITIONS OF PRIVATIZATION